NetworkCurator/NetworkCurator.github.io/user/ontologies.md

 <rect id="NODE_X" x=-9 y=-9 width=18 height=18 rx=3 ry=3></rect>
 ```

-{:.p-note}
-The shape definition **must contain an `id` tag that matches the ontology class name**.
+ - The shape definition **must contain an `id` tag that matches the ontology class name**.
 This tag is required because network elements use it to determine their shape.
 If you update the name of the class, you will have to manually adjust the `id` tag to match.

-{:.p-note}
-The shape should be **centered around the origin, `(0, 0)`**.
+ - The shape should be **centered around the origin, `(0, 0)`**.
 For circular shapes, this is easy to achieve by setting `cx=0 cy=0`.
 For rectangles, it is necessary to manually adjust the position of the top-left corner and the height/width properties.
 If the shape center is miss-specified, node elements can become invisible in the preview and appear offset on the network page.

-Both the circle and the rectangle shapes above appear in the default style and color.
+ - Both the circle and the rectangle shapes above appear in the default style and color.
 To fine-tune the appearance, you can add custom cascading style sheet (CSS) rules for [SVG elements](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_started/SVG_and_CSS).

 ```
 <style type="text/css">